Quantum Effects in Ion Transport: A Thermodynamic Resource Theory Approach: Conclusion

 \section{Conclusion}

 In summary, we provided a model for ion transport through the cell membranes, inspired by the inevitable interaction of a quantum system with its environment and the assumption that total energy of the system and the environment is conserved.
 This framework allows us to characterize the dynamics of ion transport as a thermal operation that maps the states of the ion-transport protein, which is effectively regarded as a two-level quantum system with each level denoting an open gate that permits ions to either enter or exit the cell.
-We have distinguished between different types of ion-transport proteins: ion channels and ion pumps, with the former encompassing both coherent and incoherent types.
+While this approach simplifies the inherent complexity of biological ion transport, the results presented here are expected to hold as general thermodynamic principles.
+Specifically, we have distinguished between different types of ion-transport proteins: ion channels and ion pumps, with the former encompassing both coherent and incoherent types.
 Our results demonstrate that quantum coherence has a detrimental effect on the maximum population of ions that can be transferred, defined as transport yield, and the efficiency of the transport process within an ion channel.
 Furthermore, we have shown that non-Markovian effects on ion transport dynamics can enhance both the yield and efficiency of the transport process in an incoherent channel, in contrast to the disadvantage they present in a coherent channel.
 This further supports the idea that coherence may negatively impact the ion channel functionality, while indicating that non-Markovianity, in the absence of additional quantum resources, is the quantum resource that contributes to the high efficiency of ion transport in ion channels.
 On the other hand, we have shown that ion transport within a pump constitutes a definitive transition between the protein's ground and excited states, thus ruling out the possibility of quantum coherence in the pump, which is made with the aid of the energy stored in an incoherent two-level battery.
 We finally discussed how to model the transformation of a pump into a channel using an external source of coherence.

 This study illustrate that considering quantum properties as the relevant thermodynamic resources for the process of ion transport can elucidate the fundamental difference between ion channels and ion pumps while reinforcing the notion that, despite appearing as completely distinct at first, they actually share many similarities.
 This work also suggests the necessity of exploring other biological processes that could benefit from such a resource theory approach to thermodynamics.